-The plan also recognizes that reducing the number of travel lanes on a multi-lane roadway with existing and future traffic volumes that does not require the current number of travel lanes-referred to as a road diet-can improve safety along a roadway and is an effective way to implement the plan's recommendations for complete streets concepts that accommodate travel by all users and modes.
-Based on the locally preferred alternative for the reconstruction of National Avenue (STH 59) from 39th Street to 1st Street in the City of Milwaukee, the portion of the project east of 33rd Street is expected to be reconfigured from four travel lanes to two to provide higher levels of bicycle and pedestrian accommodations.
-The change in the planned number of lanes will be reflected in the jurisdictional highway system plan for Milwaukee County.
+Additionally, based on the locally preferred alternative for the reconstruction of National Avenue (STH 59) from 39th Street to 1st Street in the City of Milwaukee, the portion of the project east of 33rd Street is expected to be reconfigured from four travel lanes to two to provide higher levels of bicycle and pedestrian accommodations.
+These changes will be reflected in the jurisdictional highway system plan for Milwaukee County.